Statewide conditions

 Data round-up: drought conditions summary

 Below is a snapshot of wide variety of data sources that helps Ecology to understand evolving drought conditions.
-This will be updated weekly.
+This will be updated regulary.

-The Office of Washington State Climatologist's summarized data.
-Forecast can be found here as well: Climate Outlook & July Newsletter
+The Washington State Climate Office summarized data.
+Forecast can be found here as well: Climate Outlook & newest Newsletter

 According to National Resources Conservation Science & U.S. Department of Agriculture

-- 0% Statewide, compared to Normal (Up 1% from last week) Snow Water Equivalent (SWE); By Basin: WA Report or by maps: SWE by Basin – PDF (attached) or Interactive map
+- 104% Statewide, compared to Normal Snow Water Equivalent (SWE); By Basin: WA Report or by maps: SWE by Basin – PDF (attached) or Interactive map

 Bureau of Reclamation data and information updates:

-- Yakima River system (Keechelus, Kachess, Cle Elum, Bumping, Rimrock) is at 53% of capacity and storage is at 67.8% of average, but with a range of levels at the different reservoirs (e.g. 29% at Keechelus vs 87% at Rimrock).
+- Yakima River system (Keechelus, Kachess, Cle Elum, Bumping, Rimrock) is at 17% of capacity and storage is at 34.9% of average.

 Northwest River Forecast Center data and informaiton updates: